-2023 ANNUAL REPORT SITE C CLIMATE & AIR QUALITY MONITORING RWDI#2301410 March 19, 2024
+2024 ANNUAL REPORT SITE C CLIMATE & AIR QUALITY MONITORING RWDI#2301410 March 24, 2025

-This document serves to describe the state of the climate and air quality for the eleventh year of observations and the seventh year of project construction, coinciding with the 2023 calendar year.
-Eleven previous annual monitoring reports describing the state of the climate and air quality for the years of observations, coinciding with the 2012 through 2022 calendar years have been released (RWDI AIR Inc. 2015a, 2015b, 2015c, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023).
+This document serves to describe the state of the climate and air quality for the twelfth year of observations and the eighth year of project construction, coinciding with the 2024 calendar year.
+Twelve previous annual monitoring reports describing the state of the climate and air quality for the years of observations, coinciding with the 2012 through 2023 calendar years have been released (RWDI AIR Inc. 2015a, 2015b, 2015c, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023, 202).
 The initial monitoring established baseline conditions that were in effect until the summer of 2015 when construction activities began.
 The network has remained in operation and has continued to collect valuable climate and air quality data in the Peace region.
 Air quality parameters such as concentrations of particulate matter (PM), specifically PM{2.5} and PM10, nitrogen dioxide (NO2), sulphur dioxide (SO2) and carbon monoxide (CO) are presented in this report.
-Also included in this report is a review of the annual climate conditions, roadway dust suppression activities and open burn pile summary.
+Also included in this report is a review of the annual climate conditions, and roadway dust suppression activities.
+There were no brush burning activities in 2024.